davidlahoz/Powershell/README.md

 # Welcome to my Powershell scripts!

 Those are my humble scripts done by myself to avoid repetitive tasks on my daily tasks as Windows Sysadmin.
-Despite being a simple portfolio, I am also using this as a personal repo of those scripts, where I expect to be updated and improved by the time I become more efficient with PowerShell.
+Despite being a simple portfolio, I am also using this as a personal repo for those scripts.
+I expect it to be updated and improved by the time I become more efficient with PowerShell.

 # Note
 All scripts that export any type of file use C:\TEMP as default export folder